Kozhi Pidi

 2. Add the grated coconut (1/2cup) to a mixer-grinder and add just a little water to grind to a smooth paste.

-3. To the same heavy-based pan used for roasting flour, add 1 1/4 cup water and bring to a boil.
+3. To the same heavy-based pan used for roasting flour, add 1 1/4 cups of water and bring to a boil.

 4. Add the prepared coconut paste to the water as soon as it starts boiling.
 Also, add salt (1/ tsp) and turmeric powder (1/8tsp).